 He stopped by Taco Bell so often the employees knew his $20 order by heart.
 Some days he went twice.
 Over the course of a year, Chuck Carroll estimates he spent $10,000 at the fast-food restaurant.

 The only thing surpassing his big expense was the 400-plus pounds he carried on his 5′ 6″ frame.

 Today, Carroll, who is a news anchor for NBC Radio, is 265 pounds lighter—and thriving.
-He recently enrolled at Montgomery College because he wanted to study nutrition.
+He recently enrolled at a local college because he wanted to study nutrition.

 “I want to get a formal education so I can talk about it intelligently on air and work with people individually as a nutritionist,” Carroll says, adding that he thinks people who are trying to lose weight would benefit from working with someone who has been in their shoes.
 He says he walked in those shoes for a long time.

 “In the earliest pictures I have, I was a pudgy kid.
 It really started spiraling out of control in high school, and then it got crazy after I graduated.”

 In high school, being the “big guy” was not easy.
 “I felt like I had never had a chance with the ladies.
 I would have these little connections with the girls, but I could never muster up the confidence to ask them out.

 I know that’s tough for any teen, but especially with low self-confidence about my physical appearance….”

 After graduation, Carroll moved briefly to New York to live with his father and stepmother.
 He put on a lot of weight and says his family was eating “huge, out of control portions.”

 Returning to the DC metro area and weighing more than 300 pounds, Carroll began a career in radio, eventually making his way to BIG 100, Washington’s Classic Rock station.
 “I started to justify my weight as part of my personality.”
 At events, he was introduced as “Big Chuck from BIG 100.”